Autodesk/Neon/docs/learn/introduction/04-the-domain-level.md

 [12:54:12] Neon: [Domain Grid]:{eGrid}, [Background Grid]:{(25, 25, 25)}, [Active Cells]:{15625}, [Cell Distribution]:{(15625)}, [Backend]:{Backend_t (0x55e6f57a2c70) - [runtime:stream] [nDev:1] [dev0:0 NVIDIARTXA4000] }
 ```

-By logging the grid information (`NEON_INFO(grid.toString());`), we can inspect some information of the grid directly on
+By logging the grid information (`NEON_INFO(grid.toString());`), we can inspect some information about the grid.
-the terminal.
-Indeed, the last line of output shows the selected grid type (eGrid in this case), the dimention of the grid, number of
+The last terminal line shows the selected grid type (eGrid in this case), the dimension of the grid, the number of
-active cells as well as the number of cell per hardware device.
+active cells, as well as the number of cells per hardware device.

-By calling `ioDomainToVtk`, we can also inspect the created domain (`grid`) via Paraview as the code generates a vtk
+By calling `ioDomainToVtk` method, we can also inspect the created domain (`grid`) via Paraview as the code generates a
+vtk
 file (`myDomain`).
-The vtk file containes information on active cells and their distribution over selected hardware devices.
-As we in the example we are using a reppresenting a dense domain, in the vtk file all the cell inside the grid will be
+With an application working on a dense domain, the Paraview will show all the cells in the
-represented as active,
+discretization box as active.
-the more interesting information we can get from the vtk file is the mapping between cells and hardware devices as
+Moreover, it will show the mapping between cells and hardware devices as
 reported in the following picture:

 ![Mapping between cells and hardware devices](img/04-domain.vtk.png)